chorenzo-dev/recipes-core/security/secret-scanner/prompt.md

 ## Expected Output

-Provides `secret-scanner.configured` to indicate secret scanning is active in CI/CD pipeline.
+This recipe relies on the automatic `secret-scanner.applied` field to indicate successful configuration.